Agreed Derbyshire Syllabus Religious Education. Please contact Mrs Chapman for further information.

 The school curriculum is revisited regularly to meet the needs of the current cohorts and the class structures in school.

 Phonics - We use the Read Write Inc phonics scheme of work, which is an approved synthetic phonics syllabus throughout EYFS and KS1.
 Children who have completed this, transfer onto the Spelling Scheme (see below).

 Writing- We follow the Jane Considine English unit plans, that we adapt to fit in with our mixed age classes.

 Spelling - We use the Jane Considine Spelling Books for Years 2-6, adapted by our teachers to meet the needs of the individual pupils in their classes.

-Reading - In EYFS and KS1 we mainly use Read Write Inc which is supplemented by the use of the National Book banded books to ensure that children are reading age and stage appropriate books.
-From Y3 upwards, when ready, children use the Accelerated Reading scheme.
+Reading - In EYFS and KS1 we use Read Write Inc. From Y3 upwards, when ready, children use the Accelerated Reading scheme.
 This ensures that all children continue to read age and stage appropriate books using 'real' texts and that teachers receive supporting feedback to help them plan for progress.
 For further information, please contact to Mrs Coulson.

 The school teaches the National Curriculum for Maths 2014.
 We use the White Rose Hub planning resources and a range of other resources to support delivery of Maths teaching.
 We have been working as a cluster to ensure a Mastery approach to learning maths with a strong focus on Mathematical reasoning.
 Please contact Mr Friend for further information.